Open source · AGPL-3.0 · runs on your laptop in ~60s

 Capability, with types.

-Zod-typed callables, dispatched at POST /api/tools/<module>.<name>.
-Same handler runs from agents, workflows, routines, or your own routes.
-Every call is audited to tool_calls.
+Zod-typed callables dispatched at POST /api/tools/<module>.<name>.
+The same handler runs from agents, workflows, routines, or your own routes.
+Every call is audited.

 Modules